WirlyWirly/BadaBoomBooks/README.md

 # :book: BadaBoomBooks :bomb:

-Quickly organize audiobooks using the terminal and a web-browser
+Quickly organize audiobooks using a terminal and web-browser

 # Dependencies